NFL strengths of schedule for 2021, ranked hardest to easiest

 The Steelers top the list of 2021 strength of schedule rankings.
 Their 17 opponents have a combined 2020 record of 155-115-2 and a combined 2020 win percentage of .574.
 With games against the Chiefs, Bills and Packers, the Steelers will have their work cut out for them as they look to repeat as AFC North champions.

-Rounding out the list are the Eagles, whose opponents went 117-155 in 2020 for a combined win percentage of .430.
+While the Steelers, Ravens and Chicago Bears have the hardest schedules in 2021, the Philadelphia Eagles round out the list with the easiest.
+The Eagles' 2021 opponents went 117-155 in 2020 for a combined win percentage of .430.
 Philadelphia is the only team facing a combined win percentage below .450, due in large part to the fact that only three of their opponents finished above .500 last season.

 Check out the full rankings for 2021 strength of schedule here.